BobMak/RLAB/README.md

 # RL Scratch paper Space

-This is a repo with several RL algorithm implementations and tests.
+This is a repo with several RL algorithm implementations using PyTorch.

 ## Installation